nostack-dev/minitemplate/README.md

 # ✍️ MiniTemplate - Simple Template Engine

 This guide will walk you through setting up a MiniTemplate project, adding components, templates, and generating the static `index.html` file as result.
-The setup is streamlined to make it easy for developers to test and get started quickly.

 ## Directory Structure Overview